junxit/us-congress-bills-111/metadata.md

 - 2009-11-06 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2009-11-06 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2009-11-06 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 209.
+- 2009-11-21 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S11974-11976; text of measure as reported in Senate: CR S11974-11975; text as passed Senate: CR S11976)
+- 2009-11-21 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S11974-11976; text of measure as reported in Senate: CR S11974-11975; text as passed Senate: CR S11976)